 - Resistance or hostility to being held

-There is no cure for ASD.
-However, early intervention helps children develop the basic skills they need to succeed in school and society.
+No, early intervention can’t cure autism – there is no cure for autism.
+Early intervention helps children develop the skills they need to succeed in school and society.
 For example, work in early intervention programs commonly allows children to develop the following skills:

 - Physical skills